 Here are a few questions that support that reflective process:

 1. During this learning programme, who inspired you to improve your work/skills?
 What was it that inspired you?
 How did they do that?
-Think about people in college and outside.
+Think about people in college, in the workplace and outside.

 2. Which practical skills have you developed during this programme?
-What about study skills? (for some groups I include a list here so they can select the ones that apply)
+What about study skills or skills for work? (for some groups I include a list here so they can select the ones that apply)

 3. Where have you performed well on the programme?

 4. What did you find challenging about the programme?
-Think about in class tasks and also the assignments or assessments you completed and describe what was challenging about it and how you tackled that.
+Think about in classroom tasks, practical tasks and also the assignments or assessments you completed.
+Describe what was challenging about it and how you tackled that.

 5. Which piece of work are you most pleased with and why?